gytis-ivaskevicius/linux-gpu-debug-helper/nixos/browsers/librewolf.md

 ```
 ## Configuration

-It is possible to configure certain presets of LibreWolf using the [Home
+It is possible to configure certain presets of LibreWolf using the [Home Manager](Home_Manager "wikilink") module.
-Manager](Home_Manager "Home Manager"){.wikilink} module.

 ```{=mediawiki}
 {{file|/etc/nixos/configuration.nix|nix|<nowiki>